mqvallieres/mqvlab_website/content/about.en.md

 I am quite talkative, always chatting or humming a little tune.
 As for hobbies, I am a fan of traditional elderly activities, especially embroidery and crochet.

-**About my job:**
-What I appreciate the most is the opportunity to evolve in a multicultural environment and to interact with people with different backgrounds and perspectives, making this environment even more enriching and inspiring.

 PS : hide your pens, I heard someone has a little hoarding problem...